Jetstrike

 Jetstrike is a horizontally scrolling shooter published in 1994.
-It was originally released for the Amiga, and also for the A1200 as an AGA version, then released again on the Amiga CD32.
+It was originally released for the Amiga, and also for the Amiga 1200 as an AGA version, then released again on the Amiga CD32.

 Gameplay

 Jetstrike is a side scrolling shooter, similar in feel to Defender (1981) and Wings of Fury (1987) with a wrap around screen and left-to-right-to-left turning across the landscape.
 Jetstrike includes 200 aircraft to choose from each with a slightly different feel and almost as many weapons with which to shoot down aircraft or blow up ground-based enemies.

 Reception

 The CD32 version was ranked the 28th best game of all time by Amiga Power in 1996.